gingerbeardman/gingerbeardman.github.io/_posts/2021/2021-04-21-building-basiliskii-for-ios.md

 * You can use Files to transfer files into or out of the emulated machine
 * Share Sheet also works for getting files into the emulated machine
+* You can organise the files into folders using the Files app

 ### Apple Pencil